-There are five registered osteopaths who practice at the Brunswick West Osteopathic Clinic and each has their own unique area of interest and focus.
+There are seven registered osteopaths who practice at the Brunswick West Osteopathic Clinic and each has their own unique area of interest and focus.
 They are passionate about their occupation and take seriously their responsibilities to the patient.
 The practitioners have shown commitment to continued professional development by staying in touch with the latest clinical research and techniques.

 After registering as an osteopath in 2003 Anna Merrett gained valuable experience working at several leading Melbourne osteopathic clinics.
 Prior to becoming an osteopath Anna worked as a massage therapist in a large Melbourne leisure center.
 This experience helped her to develop a finely tuned sense of touch which enables her to accurately assess, diagnose and treat the musculo-skeletal disorders that confront her each day.
 She enjoys treating the diverse range of conditions that present themselves at the Brunswick West Osteopathic Clinic.
 Anna finds it is a rewarding profession providing assistance and relief to those who have had difficulty in finding solutions to their problems.

 Ben Guminski registered as an osteopath in 2002.
 His treatments are structurally orientated with a strong influence placed on exercise rehabilitation to gain maximum results.
 Ben also uses Dry needling as part of his treatment approach.
 Coming from a sporting background Ben has a keen interest in golf, running and keeping fit as well as the latest treatments to get you back on track.
 He has experience treating elite footballers, swimmers, golfers, runners, basketballers and more.
 Through treatment and rehabilitation Ben aims to restore and improve performance for both the elite athlete and the weekend warrior.